Wine magazine

 Cabernet Sauvignon wine

-Cabernet Sauvignon, the most widely cultivated grape variety in the world, is distributed globally and can be found in almost
+Cabernet Sauvignon is the most widely cultivated grape variety in the world and is found in almost all important wine

 Chardonnay is cultivated worldwide and adapts well to different climatic zones.
 It is known for its versatility.

-The best Pinot gris from Valais: discover the diversity of a classic grape variety
+Valais Pinot gris: the diversity of a classic

 Pinot Gris: Originally from Champagne/Burgundy, it spread via Hungary to Germany and Switzerland.